Written by sex journalist and expert, Gabrielle Kassel, for The Cowgirl.

 And it isn’t until you know what does—and again: does not—feel good that you’ll be able to direct your partner on how you’d like to be touched.
 (You’ll hear echoes of this on the next tip).

 Remember: Tossing off is all about self-pleasure and self-exploration.
 Nowhere in the Masturbation Bible does it say that masturbation must be penetrative, or focused exclusively on the front genitals (the vagina or the penis).
-So, take time to explore all your erogenous zones, including your bum, taint, labia, frenulum, pubic mound, as well as your above-the-waist hot spots.
+So, take time to explore all your erogenous zones, including your bum, perineum, labia, frenulum, pubic mound, as well as your above-the-waist hot spots.